theo-armour/pages/05-history-and-events/david-graeber/dawn-of-everything.md

 ## Chapter 9 ~ Hiding in Plain Sight ~ p 328 ~ 47%

+Teotihuacan
+* good housing, high standard of living for thousand, but no rulers

+Tlaxcala ~ a democracy?

 ## Chapter 10 ~ Why the State has no origin ~ p 359 ~ 51%